+The intervention takes place at Stage 0 when treatment districts receive the career posters and control districts do not.
+We model treatment as $M_T > M_C$ representing the fact that the career emphasis suggests a higher expected net present value of lifetime material benefits despite the starting wage being the same.
+Our goal is to make precise the conditions under which treatment creates a trade-off by attracting applicants with lower prosociality and higher ability.

-Our goal is to make precise the conditions under which treatment creates a trade-off by attracting applicants with lower pro-sociality and higher ability.
-Treatment increases U through several channels.
-Of these, the increase in the net present value of exogenous material benefits M is the one that makes the job relatively more attractive to individuals with low pro-sociality. $^{14}$ Treatment increases M through seniority based promotions and automatic salary progression.
-Individuals on the Ministry career ladder are on civil service payroll and are entitled to all increases negotiated collectively for government employees.
-Importantly for our purposes, all these increases are negotiated centrally and are independent of the ability or performance of the specific individual.
+Treatment increases U^ through several channels.
+Of these, the increase in the net present value of exogenous material benefits M is the one that makes the job relatively more attractive to individuals with low prosociality.
+This may occur through automatic salary progression (individuals are entitled to all increases negotiated collectively for government employees) or through promotion to higher-paying positions.